kassambara/ggpubr/cran-comments.md

 ## Update

-This is an updated version 0.6.0 (see NEWS.md).
+This is an updated version 0.6.1 (see NEWS.md).

-## Resubmission

-This is a resubmission of version 0.6.0 .
-In this version I have:

-* fixed issues so that the downstream dependencies `tinyarray` passed R CMD check
-* Note that the issue concerning the "VALERIE" package is not related to ggpubr.
-This issue is a false positive